 The world is a big place, and there are scores of beautiful beaches where retiring and living the good life is within reach of anyone.
-In fact, we have compiled a list of 21 pocket-friendly beach destinations that proves just that.

 Each of our 21 beaches has its own distinct personality, but between them they offer snorkeling, surfing, paddle boarding, whale-watching, and national parks—not to mention delicious seafood and friendly, warm-hearted people.

 Whatever your style, whether you want to be active or just sip a cold beer with sand between your toes, these beach destinations are certain to have something for you.

 Read on to discover which beach destination in one of our 12 countries around the world is the perfect one for you.